Learn more about Adderall, what are its uses, what are the side effects, and what are the signs of addictions when misused.

 Side Effects of Adderall

-Although generally well-tolerated by the individual taking it, some side effects of Adderall may be experienced, including:4
+Although generally well-tolerated, there are some side effects of Adderall to be aware of:4

 - Loss of appetite